bbcawodu/nav-online-backend/documentation/backend_server_api_documentation/presence_health/HTTP_server_API/presence_browsing_session_data_HTTP_REST_endpoint_README.md

         - "id" corresponds to the id column of the presence_browsing_session_data table.
             - Must be an integer
             - Can be multiple values separated by commas.
-            - passing "all" as the value will return all consumer_browsing_intent_snapshot rows.
+            - passing "all" as the value will return all presence_browsing_intent_snapshot rows.

     - "Secondary" parameters - Any number of these parameters can be added to a request query string.
         - "min_keyword_clicks" corresponds to the minimum value for the 'keyword'_clicks column of the